bravoserver/bravo/docs/differences.rst

 Minecarts
 =========

-The following blocks may have minecart tracks placed on them in Bravo, but not in the Notchian server:

- * Glass
+Bravo unlike the Notchian server, permits minecraft tracks to be placed on glass.